AdityaV33/Return-Based-Stock-Forecaster/README.md

 # 📈 Return-Based Stock Forecaster
+(Done by Aditya Verma and Daniel Newton Manogaran)
 A **Streamlit** application that trains **XGBoost models** to forecast the **next N-day expected return** of a stock and classify the outlook as **Bullish / Bearish / Neutral**, using **market index context** (S&P 500 / NIFTY 50).

 ---